-- Is black mold any more dangerous or safer than other color shades of mold such as white mold, green mold, red mold, just to name a few?
+- Is black mold any more dangerous than other types of mold, such as white, green, red mold?

 Media reports of Black Mold often refer to molds that can produce toxins (specifically mycotoxins), such as groups of molds known as Stachybotrys.